Online Resource for CPP Disability Participants in 2023

 The Disability Channel of CPP

 Visit YouTube's "the CPP Disability Channel" to find out more about CPP.
-Each week, we upload one to two new videos to this channel.
+We create this channel and upload one to two new videos every week.
 Therefore, be sure to look it up.